mongodb-labs/mongo-c-driver-async/docs/ref/building.rst

 .. [#fn-redhat-issue]

-  There is a known issue with the RedHat dev toolset that result in certain internal symbols being incorrectly discarded and producing link-time errors.
+  There is a known issue with the RedHat dev toolset that results in certain internal symbols being incorrectly discarded and producing link-time errors.